-DLA continued to fulfill our key mission to deliver readiness and lethality to the Warfighter Always and to provide support to our Nation through quality, proactive global logistics.
-Among the FY21 highlights, DLA's Medical Surgical Prime Vendor Program received the Best-in-Class designation from the Office of Management and Budget having achieved a 3% cost avoidance.
-DLA's Industrial Hardware Supply Chain completed its transformational initiative alignment ahead of schedule, creating increased effectiveness in logistics support, increased efficiencies through reduced material and operating costs, and improved pricing.
-DLA quickly acted to support Operation ALLIES REFUGE with food, fuel, clothing, and medicine.
-The agency continued to support efforts to combat the COVID-19 pandemic by managing, tracking, and distributing personal protective equipment and vaccines to overseas military service members and families and to other Department of Defense customers.
-DLA supported relief efforts for natural disasters, including from Hurricanes Henri and Ida, flooding in Tennessee, and wildfires in California.
+DLA continued to fulfill our key mission to deliver readiness and lethality to the "Warfighter Always," and to provide support to our Nation through quality, proactive global logistics.
+Notwithstanding the dramatic increases in fuel costs driven by the Ukraine conflict and continued impacts of the pandemic on global supply chains, we effectively and efficiently supported our customers.
+Additionally, the Agency continued to support efforts to combat the COVID-19 pandemic by storing, managing, tracking, and distributing personal protective equipment and vaccines to overseas military service members and families and to other Department of Defense customers.
+As always, our support to relief efforts for natural disasters, including hurricanes, flooding in Tennessee, and wildfires in California demonstrate our critical role in supporting the Nation.